poffertje/TextMining/README.md

 |   ├── preprocessing.ipynb
 ├── datasets/
 |   ├── YelpZip/
-|   |   ├── YelpZip.zip            <-- supported using git LFS for convinience of the reader
+|   |   ├── YelpZip.zip            <-- unzip the file into the existing folder (supported using git LFS for convinience of the reader)
 |   ├── production_set.csv
 |   ├── sample_production_set.csv
 |   ├── sentiment_sample_25_75.csv <-- not included because can be obtained from preprocessing notebook (too large to push)